li-car-fei/WAF-AI/README.md

 ### **Current Threats Detected**

 1. **SQL Injection**: This attack occurs when attackers inject malicious SQL code into a query, often leading to data leakage or unauthorized access to the database.
-The WAF detects such attacks using:
-   - **Custom Tokenization**: Breaking down URLs or request parameters into tokens to detect common SQL injection patterns (e.g., `';--`, `' OR 1=1`).
-   - **Machine Learning Models**: Pre-trained models identify malicious patterns in requests and classify them as safe or dangerous.

 ## Getting Started